-Woodley Primary school has a clear, consistent, whole school approach to the teaching of reading.
-Our intention is that all children leave our school being able to read confidently and fluently in order to access all areas of the curriculum, as reading is fundamental to many aspects of life.
-By supporting our children to develop their reading skills, we aim to prepare children for the next stage of their academic journey and to have a love of reading for pleasure, as well as reading for meaning.
+At Woodley Primary school we have a clear, consistent, whole school approach to the teaching of reading.
+Our intention is that all pupils leave our school being able to read fluently in order to access all areas of the curriculum so they are prepared for the next stage of their academic journey and have a love of reading for pleasure as well as reading for meaning.

 ‘Pupils who can read are overwhelmingly more likely to succeed at school, achieve good qualifications, and subsequently enjoy a fulfilling and rewarding career.
 In addition to its substantial practical benefits, reading is one of life’s profound joys.

 As pupils master decoding, it is vital that they are supported to develop speed and fluency, so that they become confident, mature readers.
 The best way to do this is to instil a passion for reading.
 Evidence shows that as the amount a child reads increases, their reading attainment improves, which in turn encourages them to read more.
 Reading widely also increases their vocabulary.’

 ‘Reading: the next steps.
 Supporting higher standards in schools’

 Reading is taught daily in every class through teacher-led sessions where a range of quality texts are used.
 We like to give our children a varied reading diet to engage and entertain all readers of every ability and taste.
 Questioning is used to develop children’s comprehension skills and discussion helps enable all children to get involved and have a voice.
 We use the VIPERS questions to cover the skills of: vocabulary, inference, prediction, explanation, retrieval and sequencing and summarising.
 We also send these question stems home to our families to aid discussions about books at home.